 Political canvassing (including door-to-door canvassing) is prohibited on the residential floors.
 However, political canvassing is allowed in the common lobbies of the residence halls.
-Students can reserve a room or table online.
+Students can table online for the purpose of political canvassing.
 Reserved tables and political canvassing in the lobby of a residence hall must not impede the traffic flow in the residence hall, community center or dining hall.

 Courtesy hours are in effect 24 hours a day.
 During courtesy hours, music, voices, or noise should not be disruptive to your community.
 You are expected to comply immediately with the requests of others to lessen or eliminate noise.
 You are expected to always demonstrate courtesy and consideration toward others.

 Courtesy hours should also be observed in public areas where students are trying to study, such as in computer labs, floor lounges and designated study spaces.

 Quiet hours are specified periods of time on a residence hall floor, room, apartment, lounge or lobby space when it is expected that noise will not interrupt the required atmosphere for living and learning.
 You and your guests are expected to refrain from generating any noise that transfers from room to room, room to hallway, public areas to rooms/hallways, or carries down the hallway.
-This includes but is not limited to speaking in the hallway and having TVs/stereos at an excessive volume.
+This includes but is not limited to speaking in the hallway and having TVs/music at an excessive volume.
 Residents and guests who violate this requirement may be administratively removed from the community at any time.

-Musical instruments equipped with amplifiers, and other instruments that carry sound beyond the confines of resident rooms, may be used only in designated areas of residence halls.
+Musical instruments or other devices equipped with amplifiers, and other instruments that carry sound beyond the confines of resident rooms, may be used only in designated areas of residence halls.